• Skip to primary navigation

 • Use your favorite gluten-free pasta to make this recipe gluten-free.

-• Add small diced apples for a great flavor contrast to the savory ingredients.
+• Add small-diced apples for a great flavor contrast with the savory ingredients.

 • Add a drizzle of sriracha or a pinch of red pepper flakes to amp up the heat.